The STEP PYRAMID

 2.) fishing with dip nets, men in papyrus boats tricking cattle into crossing a stream, they take a calf away from its mother, sailing away slowly to force the mother to follow them.
 Continue next...

 3.)
-Thus, the entire herd follows, and the job is done: 2360 BCE, Saqqara Necropolis, Egypt, Photo:kairoinfo4u
+Thus, the entire herd follows, and the job is done: 2360 BCE, Saqqara Necropolis, Photo:kairoinfo4u

 Alabaster Sphinx, early 18th Dynasty, attributed to either Amenhotep I or Thutmose I, Memphis Museum, Saqqara, Egypt.